 Once you’ve been working for 10 years or more and your career seems well underway, you might feel as though the opportunity to take a sabbatical to travel the world.

-But the idea of taking a sabbatical, or a year out, is one that has spread from the fringes of mainstream society into offices and workplaces all over the world, to the point at which many people now consider a career break at some point or another in order to travel or to fulfil some other ambition that burns inside them.
+But the idea of taking a sabbatical, or a year off work, is one that has spread from the fringes of mainstream society into offices and workplaces all over the world.
+Today, many people consider a career break at some point or another in order to travel or to fulfill some other ambition that burns inside them.

-Not everyone has to quite their jobs to travel the world.
+Not everyone has to quit their jobs to travel the world.
 Many people love their work and don’t want to leave it all behind, but still have a yearning to get out and explore.

 If the idea of a sabbatical appeals to you, here are a few of the most important steps along the way to realising your dream trip around the world.

 Your company may well already have systems in place to allow staff to take extended periods of paid or unpaid leave once they have worked for the company for a given length of time.

 If this is the case, you should be able to make arrangements with your employer quickly and easily, establishing the dates between which you will be out of work and the terms of your return to employment after your trip.

 If your contract of work does not mention sabbaticals, don’t assume that you won’t be able to take one.